hectorC/Android_spcmic_recorder/README.md

 ### Common Issues

 **USB Device Not Detected**
-- Verify USB Host support on your Android device
+- Verify your Android device supports USB Host/OTG.
-- Check that the SPCMic is USB Audio Class compliant
+- Confirm the SPCMic is receiving power and enumerates on other hosts.
-- Try a different USB-C cable
-- Restart the app and reconnect the device
+- Tap the **Reconnect** button to reclaim interfaces if Android Audio captures them first.

+**Sample Rate Change Rejected**
+- Some hardware exposes different rates on different alternate settings.
+If a request fails, tap **Reconnect** and retry at a supported rate (the UI shows the negotiated value).

 **Recording Quality Issues**
+- Check the negotiated rate label; if it differs from your request, reconnect.
-- Ensure adequate storage space
+- Ensure adequate storage bandwidth and free space.
-- Close other audio applications
-- Check USB connection stability
-- Monitor device temperature

-**Performance Issues**
-- Clear storage space (recommended 10GB+ free)
-- Close background applications
-- Ensure USB 3.0+ connection speeds
-- Consider using external storage
+- Keep the device cool and avoid running heavy background apps.

+**Large File Management**
+- WAV files are huge; transfer them off-device promptly.
+- Add `*.wav` to `.gitignore` to avoid committing them to version control.

 ## License